 Everyone is trying to incite strife and war.
 If we fail, it’s only because the forces of evil are effectively balancing each other out.
 Christian Zionists advocate policies that instigate war in the Middle East, even as they faithfully preach the gospel of peace and forgiveness.
 It is quite the conundrum.

 As for the difference between a child of God and she who is called that – who can say?
-And how long with Jews and Christians fight over this nicety?
+And how long will Jews and Christians fight over this nicety?

 One of the signs of a false prophet is that they prophecy peace.
 Jesus is not one of these: